Indian Run, Mercer County, Pennsylvania: Archaeological study

-An archaeological study at Pandenarium was conducted beginning in 2009 by Angela Jaillet-Wentling, who was from the area.
-The site for the excavation included the Allen family residence that housed a number of generations.
+In 2009, a local archaeologist, Angela Jaillet-Wentling, began conducting an archaeological study at Pandenarium.
+The site for the excavation included the Allen family residence, which had housed several generations.

-The initial town layout was made according to a mindset for a northern rural village by local abolitionists.
+The initial town layout was made according to local abolitionists' mindset for a northern rural village.
 It evolved over time to more closely resemble quarters for enslaved laborers on Mulberry Row at Monticello and the town of Hadley in Mercer County, Pennsylvania.
 Archaeology helps explain how people lived their daily lives, based upon what has been left behind.
-Houses were initially settled along a single interior road of the community, but African Americans established residences near main roads and near a stream.
+Houses were initially settled along a single interior road of the community, but African Americans established residences near main roads and a stream.
 John Allen's blacksmith shop remained alongside the stream, even after seasonal flooding of the early years in Pandenarium, which had resulted in new houses being set at a higher elevation and a little further back from the stream.
 Bob and Lizzie Allen raised their biracial children, the third generation of residents, near both Pandenarium and residences of European Americans.
 The archaeological remains from around 1874 to 1896 showed an interest in education, toys that they played with, how they wore their hair based upon found hair ornaments, and the types of clothes that they wore.
 Toy tea sets used by the Allens' children were like those of their neighbors, but tended to be colorful and decorative, like those found at Mulberry Row.
-Evidence also showed that families lived at Pendenarium for multiple generations and that the community changed over time to best suit their changing lives.
+Evidence also showed that families lived at Pendenarium for multiple generations and that the community changed to suit their lives best.
 Census data told of their education levels, ethnicity, and ages.
 It also identified who owned their own land.